Frequently asked questions

 If I'm a current student, do I need to renew my study permit?

-If you are a current Ontario Tech student and need to renew your study permit or you are changing programs or levels of study, please refer to the International Office website on study permit extension to determine if you require a PAL.
+If you are a current Ontario Tech student and your study permit is expiring soon, or you have changed levels of study, please refer to the following link for more information on how to apply for a study permit extension.

 -